vbarahona/Panos2Grafana/README.md

 # Panos2Grafana
 Steps and configurations to create a complete PaloAlto Firewall dashboard in GRAFANA.
-The dashboard is compatible with one firewall or with a HA cluster of 2 firewalls.
+The dashboard is compatible with one firewall or with a HA cluster 'of 2 firewalls.

-This Dashboard is based in a model PA5250 so if you are using a different one, probably some of the sensor graphs (cpu_temp and fan_speed) can be inadequate, but the rest of the graphs should be ok.
+At this time its provided support for models PA5250, PA3020 and PA820, but if you are using a different one, probably some of the sensor graphs (cpu_temp and fan_speed) can be inadequate, but the rest of the panels should be ok.

 # Screenshot